 Cybercriminals also take advantage of people seeking free versions of apps that are usually paid.
 For example, they may offer free VPNs or anti-malware with premium features, but in reality, they overpromise and harvest your data in the background instead.

 Don’t waste your time with free VPNs — they simply don’t offer premium features.
 They tend to be slow, unreliable, and have bandwidth restrictions that will let you down.
-CyberGhost VPN is extremely affordable and offers military-grade protection, fast speeds, and thousands of servers worldwide.
+CyberGhost VPN is extremely affordable and offers military-grade protection, fast speeds, and 116 server locations across 91 countries.
 Install CyberGhost today.

 Fleeceware apps come with excessive hidden costs or subscription fees.
 While not technically illegal, the hidden costs are extremely unreasonable.
 Being way above market price, fleeceware apps trick you into paying extortionate sums for simple services.
 For example, a PDF reader app that cost $10 per week, or a simple note-taking app that cost $50 per month would be considered fleeceware.